 First of all, to make a traditional Pastiera, one must follow strict rules.
-Not only you need top quality ingredients and prepare it no later than Good Friday, to allow the ingredient to perfectly blend altogether.
+First of all you need top quality ingredients.
+Second, you have to prepare it no later than Good Friday, so that the flavors can all blend altogether.

-The shortcrust pastry grid on the Neapolitan pastiera presents 3 parallel strips that cross perpendicularly other 4 strips, forming squares (and not rhombuses).
+The way it is “decorated” is also very important.
+In fact, the shortcrust pastry grid on the Neapolitan pastiera presents 3 parallel strips that cross perpendicularly other 4 strips, forming squares (and not rhombuses).